 *This refund schedule begins the first official day of class which is defined as the first day classes meet and not the first day of class attendance by the student.

 Refunds resulting from drop/adds or resignations will not be made until after an audit of fees has been performed.
 Refunds resulting from resignations will not be disbursed to students until both Federal and Institutional financial aid sources have been reimbursed according to Title IV regulations.
-Credit balances resulting from application of financial aid will be available for refund according to Federal guidelines.
+Credit balances resulting from the application of financial aid will be available for refund according to Federal guidelines.

 Return of Title IV Funds

-The Registrar’s office must be notified if a student decides to withdraw from all courses at the College.
+The Registrar’s office must be notified if a student decides to withdraw from all courses at the University.
 The notification may be in writing, by phone, by e-mail, or in person.
 The student’s withdrawal date is the date the student began the withdrawal process or officially notified LCU of intent to withdraw by contacting the Registrar’s office.

 For students who fail to officially withdraw, the institution may administratively withdraw the student.
-The withdraw date for an administrative withdrawal will be determined at the College’s option to be 1) the midpoint of the enrollment period, or 2) the last documented date of attendance at an academically related event, or 3) the date an event occurred which prevented the student from officially withdrawing from the institution.
+The withdraw date for an administrative withdrawal will be determined at the University’s option to be 1) the midpoint of the enrollment period, or 2) the last documented date of attendance at an academically related event, or 3) the date an event occurred which prevented the student from officially withdrawing from the institution.
 Such events include illness, grievous personal loss, or other such circumstances beyond the student’s control.

 To be considered ‘withdrawn’ a student must have ceased enrollment in all.
 If a student reduces their course load from 12 to 9 hours for example, the reduction represents an enrollment change, not a withdrawal.